-Tuthill's 4100 and 4120 pumps are available in five sizes each, with nominal capacities ranging from 0.5 to 14 gallons per minute (1.9 to 53 liters per minute.)
-These pumps can handle inlet pressure to 250 psi (17 bar) and differential pressure to 500 psi (34 bar.)
-(Differential pressure is limited to 300 psi (20 bar) in models 4108/4128).
+Tuthill's 4100 and 4120 pumps are available in various sizes each, with nominal capacities ranging from 0.5 to 12.9 GPM (1.9 to 49 LPM).
+These pumps can handle inlet pressure to 250 PSI (17 bar) and differential pressure to 500 PSI (34 bar) and have a maximum discharge pressure of 500 PSI (17 bar).
+Differential and maximum pressure is limited to 300 PSI (20 bar) in model 4108.
 These pumps are self-priming and particularly suited to handle liquids of 35 to 1000 SSU (2 to 200 centipoise.)
 Higher viscosities can be handled at reduced speeds.

 A mounting foot is available as an option, as is an internal relief valve.
-These pumps are birotational (unless outfitted with the optional relief valve) and designed for direct drive at standard motor speeds, with modifications available for indirect drive.
+These pumps are bi-rotational (unless outfitted with the optional relief valve) and designed for direct drive at standard motor speeds, with modifications available for indirect drive.

 Model 4100 pumps include a mechanical seal and carbon graphite idler and housing bushings.
 Model 4120 pumps include an abrasion resistant mechanical seal, carbon graphite idler bushing, ceramic housing bushing, Tutrided cover and induction hardened rotor.